Potts model on recursive lattices: some new exact results: Kagome lattice strip to

-To achieve this we have developed a code in {\it Mathematica} that is able to handle such a convoluted calculation.
+To perform such calculations for strips with $L_y>2$ we have developed a code in {\it Mathematica}.
 Basically, the code performs the same task that one would do by hand: Repeatedly apply the deletion contraction theorem to one block of the strip.
-It does so for each one of the 42 possible initial graphs and by keeping track of the coefficients corresponding to the final graphs, it constructs the desired transfer matrix.
-The result is obviously too lengthy to display here, but is available upon request from the authors.
+It does so for each one of the 42 possible initial graphs and, by keeping track of the coefficients corresponding to the final graphs, it constructs the desired transfer matrix.
+The outputs are available online in a {\it Mathematica}-friendly format in the electronic archive {\tt arXiv}.
+The corresponding filenames are {\tt A\_kago\_m=}$L_y${\tt .txt} and {\tt AID\_kago\_m=}$L_y${\tt .txt} ($L_y=2,3,4,5$) for the matrices and the initial data respectively.

 As before, the specific heat can be calculated using (\ref{spec_heat}).
-The result displayed in Fig. \ref{spec_heat_Kagome_5}, shows some interesting features.
+The results displayed in Fig. \ref{spec_heat_Kagome_5} show some interesting features.
 In the ferromagnetic side the maxima become more pronounced as expected for wider strips.
-Furthermore, all of the peaks come closer to the phase transition points expected for the two dimensional kagom\'e lattice ($v_c(q=2)\approx 1.542$, $v_c(q=3)\approx 1.876$ and $v_c(q=4)\approx 2.156$).
+Furthermore, all of the peaks come closer to the phase transition points expected for the two dimensional kagome lattice.